tcarland/tcaxmlpp/README.md

 ## Requirements

-- libxml2 : just about any version will work.
+- libxml2-dev : just about any version will work.
+Note the -dev package to include the library headers needed to build.
 - tcamake : build system definition in *./tcamake*

 ## Building

 To build the library, tcamake is needed for the Makefile bindings.
 This can be obtained by cloning the git repo in the parent directory.
+The project has been testing with c++11, 17, and 23 using Gnu g++ 11.4.0.
 ```
 cd ..
 git clone https://github.com/tcarland/tcamake.git